MicrosoftDocs/msteams-docs/msteams-platform/samples/deploy-collaboration-control-in-teams.md

  1. To bring your newly downloaded app manifest to Microsoft Teams, open Teams and navigate to the app store by selecting Apps in the left app bar.

  1. Next, select **Upload a custom app** at the bottom of the left navigation.
-[Note: The steps to select 'Upload a custom app' may vary depending on your version of Teams e.g., you may have to select **Manage your apps** > **Upload a custom app**]
+[Note: The steps to select 'Upload a custom app' may vary depending on your version of Teams for example, you may have to select **Manage your apps** > **Upload a custom app**]

      :::image type="content" source="../assets/images/Collaboration control/upload-custom-app.png" alt-text="upload a custom app" border= "true":::

  1. Select **Upload for my org** and select the Teams app manifest you downloaded on step 4 above.

- 1. Once the upload is complete, the app may appear **Manage your apps** or in the **Built by your org** section of the Teams app catalogue.
+ 1. Once the upload is complete, the app may appear **Manage your apps** or in the **Built by your org** section of the Teams app catalog.

  **Task 3: [Optional] How to add the app as a Teams tab**